AmarisAI/incubator-superset/docs/installation.rst

 StatsD logging
 --------------

-Superset is instrumented to log events to StatsD if desired.
+Amarisset is instrumented to log events to StatsD if desired.
 Most endpoints hit are logged as well as key events like query start and end in SQL Lab.

 To setup StatsD logging, it's a matter of configuring the logger in your